The Edible Country - Gunnebo House

-When you book the table at Gunnebo House and Gardens you can enjoy delicious ingredients from the kitchen garden, freshly baked bread from the bakery and the odd hand picked herb or two.
+When you book the table at Gunnebo House and Gardens you’ll get to enjoy delicious ingredients from the kitchen garden, freshly baked bread from the bakery and the odd hand picked herb or two.
 The table is located by idyllic lake Stensjön and surrounded by resplendent oak trees, in Gunnebo’s leafy historic country estate just outside Gothenburg.

 Photographer: Lina Ikse